Gospel: Luke 1:39-45

 As we well underway in this new millennium, our culture of ever faster change cries out for stability.
 But we cannot resist the change.
 Our challenge is to act like Elizabeth; in wisdom, we are to embrace the good of the change and act as bridges of the new.
 Yet, we are to be like Mary and bring Christ into an insecure world that needs faith.

 The difference between liberal and conservative should not be a matter of labels.
 It should be a matter of wisdom.
 What should we seek to liberate?
 What should we seek to conserve?
-How can you use wisdom this week to make judgements about the new and the old?
+How can you use wisdom this week to make judgments about the new and the old?
 As this year ends, what do you need to conserve in the spiritual realm?
 What do you need to renew?